paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

     *bool*, *optional*

     Perform continuum subtraction as in task uvcontsub whilst regridding within mstransform.
-Default is false

   **fitspw**

     *str*, *optional*

     Spectral window channel selection for fitting the continuumSelection of line-free channels using CASA syntax (e.g. '0:0~100;150:300').
 If set to null, a fit to all unflagges visibilities will be performed.
-(Defaults to null)

   **fitorder**